-This family of brushes are wet in a sense they all interact with the color on the canvas.
+This family of brushes is wet in a sense they all interact with the color on the canvas.
 It triggers the feeling of having a wet artwork and mixing color at the same time.
 The category has variations with bristle effects or simple rounded brushes.

 Simulating real watercolors is highly complex.
 These brushes only partially simulate the watercolor texture.
 Don’t expect crazy pigment diffusion because these brushes are not able to do that.
 These brushes are good at simulating a fringe caused by the pigments and various effects.